HanetakaChou/hanetakachou.github.io/src/Textbook-Solution/Visual-Complex-Analysis.md

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>
 ```
+## Introduction

+I am a mathematics amateur and I am learning the book "Visual Complex Analysis" in my leisure time.

+Since I am not professional, I am publishing my solutions here and I am willing to accept your criticism.
+If you find there are any mistakes or improvements, please don't hesitate to contact me by [email](mailto:HanetakaChou@outlook.com).